aorella1/RoverSystem/scratch/CPP/camerafeed/README.txt

 Another camera packet is received.
 It has timestamp 28, which is not assigned to a buffer.
 Since the next buffer is 0 and BUFFER 0 has a non-zero timestamp (meaning that it has at least a partial frame), we check its remaining count.
-Since that is 0, the buffer is full and is pushed to the screen.
+Since that is 0, the buffer is full and thus not dropped.
 BUFFER 0 is then reset with the information from the new packet, and the next buffer is updated to 1.
 The packet has a section id of 1 and a section count of 2.

 	| BUFFER 0         |	| BUFFER 1         |